usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 6b %}
 {% asset design-standards/fig_6b_high_and_low_side_reach_limits.gif alt="" %}
 {% figcaption %}
-<strong>High and Low Side Reach Limits.</strong> For a parallel approach the maximum high side reach is 54 inches (1370 mm) and the minimum low side reach is 9 inches (230 mm).
-The clear floor space is no more than 10 inches (255 mm) from the wall, surface or element.
+<p><strong>High and Low Side Reach Limits.</strong> For a parallel approach the maximum high side reach is 54 inches (1370 mm) and the minimum low side reach is 9 inches (230 mm).
+The clear floor space is no more than 10 inches (255 mm) from the wall, surface or element.</p>
 {% endfigcaption %}
 {% endfigure %}